 To scan the UCSF Faculty Research Topics index, visit the following CTSI profile search page: http://profiles.ucsf.edu/search/

-The UCSF School of Nursing is a leading recipient of competitive research funding from the National Institutes of Health (NIH), ranking No. 2 in the nursing field nationwide.
-Among public nursing schools, the UCSF School of Nursing has remained the No. 1 recipient of NIH funds for 16 consecutive years.
+The UCSF School of Nursing is a leading recipient of competitive research funding from the National Institutes of Health (NIH), ranking No. 3 in the nursing field nationwide.
+Among public nursing schools, the UCSF School of Nursing is the No. 2 recipient of NIH funds.
 NIH grants and other sources of funding make it possible for faculty, students and postdoctoral fellows to sustain significant research programs that positively impact nursing practice, patient health care and education.